ITU-BDSA23-GROUP18/Chirp/docs/report.md

 ## Teamwork

 ### Project Board
-All issues in the project backlog are solved/closed, which includes all the required features and additional features.
+All issues in the project backlog are solved/closed, which includes the required features and additional features.
 ![ProjectBoard](https://hackmd.io/_uploads/BJmexpaI6.png)

 #### Optimize profile-picture handling